-Begin raising the center poles of the tent.
-Manual laborers can push the center pole from its laying position.
-Make sure that as the center pole raises, you watch that the base of the center pole ends up at the mark placed in step 2.
-This is crucial to proper fit and safety of the installed unit.
+Use the lift to position the bottom of the center pole directly on the mark on the ground that you previously made.
 As you raise the first center pole the next center pole will lift slightly off the ground from tension of the tent fabric.
-Be sure as the center poles begin to raise the tops do not snag the tent top fabric.
+Be sure as the adjoining center poles begin to raise they do not fall out of the rings.